CathyKernel/Suduko-Solver/README.md

 # Suduko-Solver
 A dependency-free, single-file Sudoku solver.
 Enter any puzzle, solve it instantly with abacktracking depth-first search (MRV heuristic + bitmask constraint propagation), watch thesolving process step by step, and verify solution uniqueness — 100% in your browser,nothing ever leaves your machine.

-Features
-Single file, zero dependencies — one self-contained HTML file (~55 KB).
-No build step, no server, no framework, no tracking.
-Interactive input — click cells or use the full keyboard; on-screen number pad; conflicting clues highlighted in red in real time.
-Pencil marks (Notes mode) — record candidate digits in empty cells; notes are auto-eliminated from peers when a digit is placed.
-Fast solver — backtracking DFS + MRV heuristic + 9-bit bitmask constraints; typical puzzles solve in well under a millisecond.
-Uniqueness verification — the search continues until a second solution is found or the space is exhausted, reporting Unique vs Multiple.
-Solving replay — every placement and backtrack is recorded; replay the search with speed control (1x–8x), pause, and skip-to-end.
-Curated samples — a gentle daily puzzle, AI Escargot, and Norvig's 17-clue gauntlet.
-Accessible & responsive — ARIA roles and labels, keyboard-first workflow, layout that scales from phones to desktops.

 How to Use
 Enter the puzzle — click a cell and type 1–9, or use the number pad.
 Press N to toggle Notes mode and pencil-mark candidates; with fewer than 17 clues the app warns you that multiple solutions will exist.
 Solve — press Solve Puzzle.
 The solver first validates your clues for conflicts, then searches for a solution and probes for a second one to test uniqueness.
 Contradictory or unsolvable grids are reported with a clear explanation instead of hanging.